This month my focus is on the connection between psychological stress and heart health.

 -a visit to my backyard medicine wheel to offer prayers and blessings and set intentions for moving forward

 I’ve also incorporated Thai massage and acupuncture appointments into my monthly healthcare regimen, hoping that this approach will help me lower my blood pressure and avoid taking medication.
 Note: I’m not anti-medicine.
 I know many medical doctors whom I hold in high esteem and I know medicine saves lives.
 But I do prefer to use other stress management methods first.

-What is YOUR favorite method for reducing stress?
-I’d love to connect with you and design a wellness approach that addresses your unique preferences and health challenges.
-Together we can create a plan that works best for you!
+Are you looking for ways to reduce the impact of stress in your life?
+Connect with me and we will design a wellness approach that addresses your unique preferences and health challenges.
+Together we will create a plan that works best for you!